-Impaired brain development
+Alcohol and impaired brain development

 Alcohol is a neurotoxin, which means it can poison the brain.
 One of the effects of excessive alcohol use is that it interferes with vitamin B absorption, which prevents the brain from working properly.
-Long-term drinking above the recommended levels may lead to a range of disorders, collectively known as alcohol-related brain injury (ARBI).
+Long-term drinking above the recommended levels may lead to a range of disorders, collectively known as alcohol related brain injury (ARBI).
 Symptoms can include learning and memory problems and difficulties with balance.

-Serious injury or death
+Alcohol and serious injury or death

 Young people are more likely to take risks when drinking.
 Alcohol is a significant factor in a range of risky situations, including: